natcap/invest.users-guide/source/en/coastal_blue_carbon.rst

   lost to disturbance between the two specified years.
 Units: Megatonnes CO\
   :sub:`2` e per Hectare

 - **carbon-stock-at-[year][Suffix].tif**.
 For the first baseline year, stock = (Sum of the 3 initial carbon pools from the biophysical table).
 For each year between baseline+1 and first snapshot transition, stock = (stock from previous year + accumulation) for the specified year.
 For years after the first snapshot transition, stock = (stock from previous year + accumulation - emissions).
+Note that emissions will only be reflected in the output for the year after the emissions begin.
 Units: Megatonnes CO\ :sub:`2` e per Hectare

 - **total-net-carbon-sequestion-between-[year]-and-[year][Suffix].tif**.
 Total carbon
   sequestration between the two specified years, based on accumulation minus